 Mogul: 'Def Jam Comedy' to Phat Farm to Global Grind

 Even before Simmons had made his fortune from the sale of Def Jam, he was expanding his business interests beyond music — creating a template that other hip-hop moguls would follow.
 He co-founded the Simmons Lathan Media Group in 1989, creating hit TV series such as The Def Comedy Jam and Russell Simmons Presents Def Poetry, the latter of which became a Tony Award-winning Broadway production.
-(Simmons recently announced he would be returning to Broadway with a new hip-hop musical, The Scenario.)

 He launched a clothing business, Phat Farm, in 1992 and expanded it to become Phat Fashions before selling the company to Kellwood in 2004 for a reported $140 million.
 (He also formed two other clothing lines, ArgyleCulture "for the millennial male" and Tantris, which makes yoga apparel).
 In 2013 he co-founded a financial-services company, Unirush LLC, which offers prepaid debit cards to low-income customers — its sale to the Green Dot Corporation for $147 million was announced in January 2017.

-Simmons uses his parent company, Rush Communications, to oversee his vast business portfolio — which also includes the pop-culture website Global Grind, three nonprofits, Celsius ("the world's first negative calorie drink"), Def Pictures and Rush Books, which publishes Simmons's business and self-help books, including 2008's Do You!
+Simmons uses his parent company, Rush Communications, to oversee his vast business portfolio — which also includes the pop-culture website Global Grind, multiple nonprofits, Celsius ("the world's first negative calorie drink"), Def Pictures and Rush Books, which publishes Simmons' business and self-help books, including 2008's Do You!
 12 Laws to Access the Power in You to Achieve Happiness and Success — which has a foreword from Donald Trump.

-Simmons has known Trump for three decades and used to count the current president as a friend.
+Simmons has known Trump for more than three decades and used to count the current president as a friend.
 That friendship soured when Simmons began to publicly criticize Trump during the election campaign in 2016 "You must stop this hateful and harmful language towards women and people of color," Simmons wrote in an open letter to Trump published by the Huffington Post on November 11, 2016, two days after the election.
 "That is unacceptable… An entire generation of young people fear that this country has just elected its first dictator, and I cannot blame them for thinking that.
 However, I know you and I have to believe that you are willing to listen to outside people."